philip-raschke/educredentials/badge_data/README.md

 8. Start Docker
 9. Open a Terminal
    - type "wsl" to start WSL
-   - navigate to the demo folder.
+   - navigate to the demo folder
    - Execute the command "LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo faber" to start the Issuer Agent.
 11. If the Faber Agent is running, then reloade "http://localhost/moodle4/local/badge_data/"!
 This will remove the corresponding error message.
 12. Open the Swagger UI "http://localhost:8021/api/doc" in your browser!
 13. Go to the Credential Definition section and click on "Post" at "/credential-definitions"!
 14. Then click on "Try it out"!
-15. Enter this as the credential definition:
+15. Enter the following as the credential definition and click on "Execute":

 ```bash
 {